yuhan16/Stackelberg-Collaborative-Assembly/README.md

-# Stackelberg Task Scheduling
+# Stackelberg Learning for Collaborative Assembly Task Planning
-This repo is for the project of Stackelberg learning in collaborative assembly task scheduling.
+This repo is for the project of Stackelberg learning for collaborative assembly task planning.

 ## Requirements
-- Python 3.11 or higher
+- Python 3.10 or higher
-- Pytorch 2.1.0 or higher
+- Pytorch 2.0.1 or higher

 ## Running Scripts